dmcwo/old-notebook/_posts/2016-05-20-text-is-great.markdown

 date:   2016-05-20 21:12:29 -0700
 categories: jekyll update
 ---
 I'm suddenly a huge fan of text files.
-Creating an entire website through text files -- why is that so cool?
+Blogging w/ just text files -- why is that so cool?
 For some reason, it really is.
 I first got started playing around with <jekyllrb.com> and/or <http://howto.p2pu.org/> both of which made me think that static is the new dynamic, for real.

 Not that it is all text.
 I just learned that if you type this: